-Click below for more stories and videos from past workshops:
+CLICK HERE for more stories and videos from past workshops

 Columbia Links is a journalism skills and leadership program for Chicago teens and teachers, housed at Columbia College Chicago.
 Through workshops, mentoring, and the creation of youth-produced publications, Links works to build expertise, relationships, skills and opportunities that connect students, teachers and volunteers through journalism, in the process revitalizing youth media in Chicago.
 Read more

-Teens in the Columbia Links journalism and news literacy program presented their findings on violence as a public health problem and how communities such as Chatham, Roseland and Beverly prevent violence at a recent town hall meeting, “Don’t Shoot, I MUST Grow Up”, on the Columbia College Chicago campus.
-The town hall meeting was moderated by WBEZ South Side Bureau reporter Natalie Moore.
+Chicago teens in the Columbia Links journalism and news literacy program presented their findings on violence as a public health epidemic and joined a panel of professional experts to discuss how communities such as Chatham, Roseland and Beverly deal with violence.

 The presentations took place during a town hall meeting titled "Don’t Shoot, I MUST Grow Up" on Nov.
 15, 2012.